I will try to answer those

 family I have met on my mission.
 I love them to death.

-find them rides to church because
+We have been having to find them rides to church because

 the bus system is very sparse on Sundays, most